 Recently updated to current editions of the IPC and UPC by David Gans, an experienced and certified journeyman plumber, city plumbing inspector/plans examiner as well as plumbing apprenticeship program instructor, this will be your go-to guide when you need to not only know the code requirements, but understand why they are important.
 This handbook effectively addresses how the two major plumbing codes accomplish the goal of safe and sanitary plumbing installations.

 In this edition, to help plumbers meet the detailed requirements of the ADA, we have included the full text of Chapter 6: Plumbing Elements And Facilities from the ADA Standards for Accessible Design.

 Howard Massey, original author, was an expert on the plumbing code and plumbing principles.
 He was a plumbing contractor, plumbing instructor, plumbing consultant and plumbing plans examiner for Dade County, Florida, and authored several respected and still-used plumbing instruction manuals, including Basic Plumbing with Illustrations and Plumber's Exam Preparation Guide.

 David M. Gans, is eminently qualified to revise and bring up-to-date the work of the late Mr. Massey.
 He is a licensed plumber and IAPMO and ICC Certified plumbing inspector/plans examiner, certified master code professional, and currently works as a Chief Code Official in Southern California.
 From his years operating his own contracting business, he understands the challenges the plumber faces in complying with new plumbing codes and standards.
 Mr. Gans currently serves on IAPMO's national board of directors and has actively participated in plumbing code development as well as serving on plumbing interpretation and product-certification committees.

-Content focused on plumbing, piping, hydronic and fire protection products
+Stay in the know on the latest plumbing, piping, hydronic and fire protection trends.